Bell Diagonal and Werner state generation: entanglement, non-locality, steering and discord on the IBM quantum computer: Bell Diagonal and Werner states and their properties

 Non-separable mixed states are the ones that cannot be represented as such, and are called {\it entangled}.
 It is clear that for a separable state the partial transpose $\rho_B^{T_B}$ must necessarily admit only non-negative eigenvalues (indeed $\rho_B^{(i)}$ is positive semidefinite, thus $\rho_B^{(i) T}$ also is, and therefore \eqref{eq:sep} implies that $\rho^{T_B}$ must be positive semidefinite).
 This is the so-called Positive Partial Transpose (PPT) criterion of Peres \cite{Peres1996}.
 Remarkably, for $2\otimes 2$ and $2\otimes 3$ bipartite density matrices $\rho_{AB}$ the PPT criterion is necessary and sufficient \cite{HORODECKI19961}.
 We refer to \cite{QEntanglementReview} for more details.

-In the case of BDS states we easily see from \eqref{eq:rho_tuple} that the partial transpose of a BDS parameterized by $(t_1, t_2, t_3)$ is a matrix parameterized by $(t_1, -t_2, t_3)$ (because $\sigma_1^T=\sigma_1$, $\sigma_2^T=-\sigma_2$, $\sigma_3^T=\sigma_3$).
+In the case of BDS we easily see from \eqref{eq:rho_tuple} that the partial transpose of a BDS parameterized by $(t_1, t_2, t_3)$ is a matrix parameterized by $(t_1, -t_2, t_3)$ (because $\sigma_1^T=\sigma_1$, $\sigma_2^T=-\sigma_2$, $\sigma_3^T=\sigma_3$).
 Thus, partially transposed BDS correspond to a reflected tetrahedron obtained from $\mathcal{T}$ by a reflection across the $(t_1, t_3)$ plane.
 The intersection of this reflected tetrahedron with $\mathcal{T}$ is an octahedron $\mathcal{O}= \{(t_1, t_2, t_3)\mid \vert t_1\vert + \vert t_2\vert + \vert t_3\vert \leq 1\}$ (\cref{fig:BDS_geometry}).
 All elements of $\mathcal{O}$ must correspond to bona-fide density matrices with non-negative eigenvalues.
 Therefore points of $\mathcal{O}$ necessarily correspond to separable mixed states.
 We still must check that points of $\mathcal{T}\setminus \mathcal{O}$ correspond to non-separable states.
 First note that under the reflection across the $(t_1,t_3)$ plane these points are sent outside of $\mathcal{T}$.
 By the PPT criterion it suffices to see that such a point corresponds to a matrix with at least one negative eigenvalue.
 This last claim is checked by contradiction.
 Indeed the (partially transposed) matrix has trace one, so, if all its eigenvalues were {\it non-negative}, they would also be smaller or equal to one, hence the matrix would be a density matrix of the form \eqref{eq:rho_tuple}, hence a BDS belonging to $\mathcal{T}$, a contradiction.

-Finally, let us note that the Bell states $\ket{\beta_{ij}}$ are the ``farther apart'' from the subset of separable BDS, confirming that Bell states are maximally entangled.
+Finally, let us note that the Bell states $\ket{\beta_{ij}}$ are the ``furthest apart'' from the subset of separable BDS, confirming that Bell states are maximally entangled.

-The PPT criterion is a qualitative one that discriminates separable and entangled mixed states.
-However it is not quantitative.
-It also does not address the question of a measure of ``quantumness'' of correlations.
-These issues are addressed in \cref{sect:entanglement_discord}.
+The PPT criterion as such is only qualitative and discriminates efficiently separable and entangled mixed states.
+However it should be pointed out that the corresponding amount of negativity, defined as

+is quantitative in the sense that it is an entanglement monotone (here $\Vert.\Vert_1$ is the trace norm).
+Nevertheless it does not address the question of a measure of ``quantumness'' of correlations other than entanglement.
+This issue is discussed in \cref{sect:entanglement_discord}.